Lender Policy and Code of Conduct | Financial Aid

 - Continue to indicate to students that they have the right to choose the lender of their choice

-- Continue to provide a large sampling of lenders to chose from (minimum of 3 non-affiliated lenders)
+- Continue to provide a large sampling of lenders to choose from (minimum of 3 non-affiliated lenders)

 - Identify to students if lenders on list are affiliated with other lenders